donggwanlee3/HeyGen/README.md

 - **How the Client Library Works**: Efficiently polls the server using exponential backoff and configurable parameters while logging each step.
 - **How to Run the Integration Test**: Simply run `python integration_test.py` to test the client-server interaction, ensuring the system behaves as expected under real-world conditions.

-This concise explanation avoids duplicating the setup and focuses on the specific behaviors and usage of the client library and integration test.